Did you know that mental health is essentially linked to physical health?

 Playing an instrument improves the memory and stimulates the brain, leading to lowered stress and improved mental alertness.
 YouTube tutorials are an easy way to pick up some basic guitar or ukulele skills, but if you prefer some guidance, enrol for lessons in a music school.
 There, you’ll be able to choose from private or group classes to suit your needs.

 Safeguard your physical health

 With these creative ways of caring for the mind, your physical health will see an overall improvement in the long run — leading to a sharpened mind, greater stamina and a boost in your quality of life.

-Protect your physical health further with the FWD Cancer insurance, which offers a full payout for all stages of cancer.
+You can protect your physical health further with FWD Cancer insurance, which offers a full payout for all stages of cancer.
 You won’t be required to complete a medical examination prior either, making it easier than ever to safeguard your health.

 Find out more about the benefits of having cancer insurance protection here.